farajabien/monee/README.md

 - 🤖 **Smart Auto-Categorization** – fuzzy recipient matching remembers categories for known recipients
 - 📊 **Monthly Insights** – see where your money truly goes with top recipients list
 - 🔔 **Daily Check-In Reminders** – gentle push to stay consistent (coming soon)
-- 🌙 **Evening Routine Mode** – quick checklist for all your daily transactions
+- 🌙 **Evening Routine Mode** – quick checklist for all your daily expenses
 - 💖 **ELTIW (Every Little Thing I Want)** – track what you want and celebrate your wins
 - 💰 **Income Tracking** – track multiple income sources and payday dates
 - 📈 **Income vs Expenses** – see your financial balance at a glance